-ZoomInfo is a leading go-to-market intelligence platform for sales and marketing teams.
-Our cloud-based platform provides highly accurate and comprehensive information on the organizations and professionals they target.
-This "360-degree view" enables sellers and marketers to shorten sales cycles and increase win rates by delivering the right message, to the right person, at the right time, to hit their number.
+ZoomInfo is a leading go-to-market intelligence system for sales and marketing teams.
+Our cloud-based solutions provide highly accurate and comprehensive information on the organizations and professionals they target.
+This "360-degree view," coupled with our analytics, enables sellers and marketers to shorten sales cycles and increase win rates by delivering the right message, to the right person, at the right time, to hit their number.

 Every business needs to sell effectively to thrive.
 Today, sales and marketing is inherently inefficient.
-Sales representatives spend only a third of their time actually selling, in large part because they must spend so much of their time researching, curating, and organizing data, which is often of poor quality.
+Sales representatives spend only a third of their time actually selling, in large part because they must spend so much of their time researching, curating, and organizing data.
 Sales and marketing teams often lack scalable and actionable go-to-market intelligence to engage their customers and prospects.
-All organizations that sell to other businesses can use ZoomInfo to sell more, in a smarter, better, and faster way.
+From the largest global enterprises to the smallest businesses, and every company in between, all organizations that sell to other businesses can use ZoomInfo to sell more, in a smarter, better, and faster way.

-Today, approximately 202,000 paid users leverage our platform to identify the best target customers, pinpoint the right decision makers, obtain continually updated predictive lead and company scoring, monitor buying signals and other attributes of target companies, craft the right message, engage via automated sales tools, and track progress through the deal cycle.
+Today, approximately 180,000 paid users leverage our platform to identify the best target customers, pinpoint the right decision makers, obtain continually updated predictive lead and company scoring, monitor buying signals and other attributes of target companies, craft the right message, engage via automated sales tools, and track progress through the deal cycle.

-To enable this, our go-to-market intelligence platform delivers comprehensive and high-quality intelligence and analytics on approximately 14 million companies and over 120 million professionals.
+To enable this, our go-to-market intelligence solution delivers comprehensive intelligence and analytics on over 14 million companies and 100 million professionals.
 We combine that breadth with deep insights, such as personnel moves, pain points, or planned investments, technologies used by companies, intent signals, decision-maker contact information, advanced attributes (such as time series growth, granular department and location information, and employee trends), organizational charts, news and events, hierarchy information, locations, and funding details.
 All of this can be integrated directly into our customers' CRM and sales & marketing automation systems.
-Our intelligence is kept up to date in real time.